 RFID stands for radio frequency identification.
 The technology uses tiny computer chips to track products at a retail store.
 These chips can communicate with RFID readers through radio waves, even when embedded within product packaging or the products themselves.

-As a retailer, implementing an RFID system in your store means you’ll gain visibility into your inventory in real-time.
+As a retailer, implementing an RFID system in your store gives you visibility into your inventory in real-time.
 No more time-consuming manual counts or searching the backroom for missing products.
 You’ll instantly know what’s on hand, what’s selling, and what needs to be reordered.

-This article will dive deep into RFID, revealing how it works, its applications, benefits, and potential concerns.
+This article will reveal how RFID works, its applications, benefits, and potential concerns.

 What Is an RFID Tracking System?